All Episodes

 But if you read certain media, you think they're the biggest thing is going for a host of reasons.

-So they survive on the buzz.
+They survive on the buzz.

-They survive on buzz, but they're not really winning anything, and they're not really earning a whole lot of money, which is the definition of going into business, is one of the reasons you do it.
+They survive on buzz, but they're not really winning anything, and they're not really earning a whole lot of money, which is the definition of going into business.

-They are caught up in spin, they have their own agendas, they do have an interest in the outcome of events, and if they can spin the outcome of an event uh into an alternative reality, uh they'll do so.
+And if they can spin the outcome of an event into an alternative reality, they'll do so.

 They want people in the throes of doom and gloom.

-Because when you're thinking pessimistically, you'll vote for change.
+They want people thinking pessimistically, because when you're thinking pessimistically, you'll vote for change.

 And that's what this is all about.

-Uh and the Israelis don't play the PR game, and a lot of people get frustrated by that.
+And a lot of people get frustrated by that.

 A lot of people get frustrated when a lot of their allies, friends, associates don't respond to the PR game.

-Do you want to live in the real world when you win the war, you've won it.
+Do you want to live in the real world?

-You've beat back the bad guys, you've limited their ability or destroyed their ability to wage war on you.
+You've limited their ability or destroyed their ability to wage war on you.

-Or do you want to win the PR war where you don't really accomplish anything, but the world loves you.
+Or do you want to win the PR war where you don't really accomplish anything, but the world loves you?

 And in this case, for Israel, what it would require for the world to love them is to actually be marched into the Mediterranean Sea, which they know, but they're not going to fall for it.